Pulses at the Cornerstone of Healthy Mediterranean Diets

 Delicious Pulse Dishes from the Mediterranean

 “From Middle Eastern hummus to Italian minestrone, pulse dishes illustrate the elegant simplicity of Mediterranean cooking.
-Each Mediterranean community gives its own signature spin to recipes, but pulses remain a common thread across a wide variety of religions, cultures, and climates,” says Kelly Toups, MLA, RD, LDN, Program Director of Oldways.
+Each Mediterranean community gives its own signature spin to recipes, but pulses remain a common thread across a wide variety of religions, cultures, and climates,” says Toups.
 She shares some classic pulse dishes from the Mediterranean.

-• In Italy, pulses are featured in vegetable soups like pasta e fagioli (a hearty bean and pasta soup) and minestrone (a vegetable soup with beans and pasta or rice).
+Pulses are featured in vegetable soups like pasta e fagioli (a hearty bean and pasta soup) and minestrone (a vegetable soup with beans and pasta or rice).
+They are also prominent in main dishes, such as Puglia Fava Beans and Greens and Penne with White Beans and Greens.

-• Fasolada, a white bean soup, is the national dish of both Greece and Cyprus, while the Turkish equivalent, kuru fasulye, is the national dish of Turkey.
+Fasolada, a white bean soup, is the national dish of both Greece and Cyprus, while the Turkish equivalent, kuru fasulye, is the national dish of Turkey.
+My Vegan Lentil Kofta was inspired by Middle Eastern and Turkish foodways.

 Applying Lessons from the Mediterranean to Promoting Pulses